 Starting in 2011, we are prepared to freeze government spending for three years.

-Like any cash-strapped family, we will work within a budget to invest and they didn't even present one.
+Like any cash-strapped family, we will work within a budget to invest.

 So you see.

-And speaking of Obama lies, we have this whopper from the New York Times, Jackie Kalmus, February 22, 2009, where he said he would cut the budget deficit in half by the end of his first term.
+And speaking of Obama lies, we have this whopper from the New York Times, Jackie Kalmas, February 22, 2009, where he said he would cut the budget deficit in half by the end of his first term.

-Jackie Calmus wrote, after a string of costly bailout and stimulus measures, President Obama will set a goal this week to cut the annual deficit at least in half by the end of his term.
+Jackie Kalmas wrote, after a string of costly bailout and stimulus measures, President Obama will set a goal this week to cut the annual deficit at least in half by the end of his term.

-He said folks, the bottom line is the Democrat Party and everybody in it is lying through their teeth every time they open their mouth.
+He said, folks, the bottom line is the Democrat Party and everybody in it is lying through their teeth every time they open their mouth.

 And that sounds extreme, I'm sorry, but that's how you have to understand liberals, and that's how I always get them right.